Admission Decisions FAQ

 You’ll have the opportunity to apply to transfer to a different major once you’ve entered UT Austin as a student, but please keep in mind that internal major transfers are highly competitive.

 PACE offer.
 We are not able to offer you a place in the 2018-19 freshman class at The University of Texas at Austin, but we want to provide you a pathway to UT Austin.
 If you accept your Path to Admission through Co-Enrollment (PACE) program offer, you’ll spend your freshman year on the Forty Acres part-time, taking one class per semester at UT Austin, while completing the majority of your coursework at Austin Community College (ACC).
 Provided that you meet the academic requirements detailed in your PACE agreement at the end of your freshman year, you’ll become a full-time UT Austin student and will be automatically admissible to a number of majors in the College of Liberal Arts, College of Education or Moody College of Communication.

 CAP offer.
 We are not able to offer you a place in the 2018-19 freshman class at The University of Texas at Austin, but we want to provide you a pathway to UT Austin.
 If you accept your Coordinated Admission Program (CAP) offer, you’ll spend freshman year as a student at another UT System university.
-Provided that you meet the academic requirements detailed in your CAP agreement at the end of your freshman year, you’ll be guaranteed admission to UT Austin’s College of Liberal Arts with the opportunity to apply to transfer to other majors.
+Provided that you meet the academic requirements detailed in your CAP agreement at the end of your freshman year, you’ll be guaranteed admission to most majors in UT Austin’s College of Liberal Arts with the opportunity to apply to transfer to other majors.